 - To celebrate new and existing responses to the climate crisis in developing countries (mitigation, adaptation and resilience)

-Winners will be announced and top entries will be displayed at our Annual Conference on 24th September 2020 which will bring over 200 delegate together to focus on this important theme.
+Winners will be announced and top entries will be displayed at our Annual Conference in December 2020 which will bring over 200 delegate together to focus on this important theme.
+Check out details here.

 At our members’ request, the Climate Crisis will provide this year’s overarching theme.
 Conference attendees can look forward to a packed day of inspiring keynote speeches and interactive breakout sessions, exploring topics such as how to make climate action gender responsive, supporting just transitions promoting climate justice through meaningful partnership, and ensuring that the voices of those most affected by climate change are heard.